 One of the biggest challenges with any course is incorporating what you have learned theoretically into your real life at work.
 The unique Bridging the Gap learning model is specifically designed to take you beyond book learning and into actually implementing a better business analysis approach.

-- First, you receive access to our certified instructors to ask any question about the course materials or how to apply use case and wireframing techniques in your real-world project work via email.
+- First, you receive access to our certified instructors to ask any question about the course materials or how to apply use case and wireframing techniques in your real-world project work via email and instructor office hours.

 - Third, guidance is provided on your actual project work, not a fictitious case study, so you don’t have to do something ‘extra’ just to benefit from or complete the course.
 (And if you aren’t currently working as a business analyst, don’t worry, we provide plenty of scenarios for you to apply use cases and wireframes outside a formal BA role.)